aulb/notes/tree/README.md

 Basically counting left/right nodes.

 # LCA
 First in between is always the lowest common ancestor.
 By BST property.
+Also read the function signature!